Table of Contents

 Beddia’s pizza knocked our socks off during our inaugural meal at the new location.
 His simple, crusty pies reminded us of the rustic pizzas at legendary DiFara in Brooklyn, NY.
 They were that good.

 The Asian restaurant scene in Philadelphia is not enormous compared to American cities like San Francisco and Portland.
 But size doesn’t matter in a city where each restaurant packs a punch, offering some of the best examples of Asian food in the country.

-Philadelphia’s Chinatown has a variety of eating options featuring cuisines as varied as Chinese, Korean, Vietnamese and Burmese.
+Philadelphia’s Chinatown has a variety of eating options featuring cuisines as varied as Chinese, Vietnamese and Burmese.
 Beyond Chinatown, a number of restaurants have opened in South Philadelphia and the expansive region of Northeast Philadelphia.
 These far-flung eateries serve a range of cuisines including Korean, Thai and even Cambodian.

 When you crave Asian food in Philadelphia, start with great soup dumplings (xiao long bao) at Dim Sum Garden, hand-pulled noodles at Nan Zhou, excellent Cantonese roast duck and char sui pork at Sang Kee or flavorful dan dan noodles at Han Dynasty.

 After that, dig deeper and eat Pho at Cafe Diem, Tamarind Fish at I Heart Cambodia or Pad Thai at Kalaya.
 After a break, slurp trendy soup at Stock in Fishtown or Cheu’s multiple locations in Center City, South Philly and Fishtown.

 Craving Japanese too?
 If so, go to Royal Sushi & Izakaya for a special omakase meal or Neighborhood Ramen for ramen.
 Both restaurants are located in the Queen Village neighborhood.